A fast iterative algorithm for near-diagonal eigenvalue problems: Abstract

 \section{Abstract}

-We introduce a novel eigenvalue algorithm for near-diagonal matrices termed \textit{iterative perturbative theory} (IPT).
-Built upon a ``perturbative" partitioning of the matrix into diagonal and off-diagonal parts, IPT can be used to compute one or all eigenpairs with the same basic iterative algorithm.
-Thanks to the high parallelism of matrix-matrix products, full-spectrum IPT shows excellent performance on multi-core processors and GPUs, with large speed-ups over standard direct methods (up to $\sim50$x with respect to LAPACK and MAGMA).
-For matrices which are not close to being diagonal but have well-separated eigenvalues, IPT can be be used to refine low-precision eigenpairs obtained by other methods.
-We give sufficient conditions for linear convergence and demonstrate performance on dense and sparse test matrices.
-In a real-world application from quantum chemistry, we find that single-eigenpair IPT performs similarly to the Davidson algorithm.
+We introduce a novel eigenvalue algorithm for near-diagonal matrices inspired from Rayleigh-Schr\"odinger perturbation theory and termed \textit{iterative perturbative theory} (IPT).
+Contrary to standard eigenvalue algorithms, which are either `direct' (to compute all eigenpairs) or `iterative' (to compute just a few), IPT computes any number of eigenpairs with the same basic iterative procedure.
+Thanks to this perfect parallelism, IPT proves more efficient than classical methods (LAPACK or CUSOLVER for the full-spectrum problem, preconditioned Davidson solvers for extremal eigenvalues).
+We give sufficient conditions for linear convergence and demonstrate performance on dense and sparse test matrices, including one from quantum chemistry.
+The code is available at \url{http://github.com/msmerlak/IterativePerturbationTheory.jl}.

 \begin{AMS} 65F15 \end{AMS}